aws-samples/dify-self-hosted-on-aws/README.md

 3. Aurora Postgres ([postgres.ts](./lib/constructs/postgres.ts))
     1. Serverless v2 maximum capacity: 2 ACU

-### Deploy to a closed network (a.k.a 閉域要件)
+### Deploying to a closed network (a.k.a 閉域要件)

-To deploy this project to a closed network (a VPC without Internet Gateway nor NAT Gateway), you can follow the below steps:
+To deploy this project on a closed network (a VPC without Internet gateway or NAT gateway), you can follow the steps below:

 1. Set configuration parameters in `bin/cdk.ts` as below:
     ```ts